10 Tips For Supporting Transitions with an EHCP

 Keep an open mind about work opportunities and roles.
 There are often a variety of roles within any particular industry/area of employment.

-10. Believe in their abilities and unique skills
+Believe in them, their abilities and unique skills

 Maintaining the expectation that your child can, and will, make progress and achieve is important.
 Your belief in them is vital.